monash-emu/summer/rationale.md

 5. Run the model and analyse the outputs (including calibration, validation, etc.)

 In our personal experience and from reviewing the results of others, we believe that this workflow produces considerable potential for errors.
-In particular, the process of first writing a system of ODEs before converting these into model code creates an additional unnecessary step in the process with its own potential for mistakes.
+In particular, the process of first writing out a system of ODEs before converting these into model code creates an additional unnecessary step in the workflow with its own opportunities for mistakes.

 ## The differences of our approach
 SUMMER is intended to change this paradigm, through: